Dhuandhaar: Release

 The film was released on 17 September 2021.

 Reception

 Yesha Bhatt, writing for Times of India, praised the film for its "deviation from the usual romcoms" that the industry has been making.
 She noted that the film "get slightly slow" after interval "but it delivers an absolute punch in the gut at the climax".
 She praised the cinematography, but criticized the screenplay and characterization.
+Mantavya News rated it 3 out of 5 stars and praised the film screenplay and music, in particular.